timor/mfactor/Readme.md

   2. (inline) quotation
   3. vector (not implemented yet)
   4. scalar (useful unly if refs are explicit)
+  5. words
+  6. primitives

 ## boxing/sequences ##
 - sequences consist of header containing sequence type ( 2 bytes ),
   element length (1 byte) and sequence length (1 byte for now).
+- Sequence accumulation works by collecting items on the stack until finished and exact size of data is known.
+This should allow for nesting data definitions (through parsing words).
+Sequences and boxed data are constructed on the stack between nested brace-like words, and after a closing bracket the corresponding "load address" remains on the stack.
+- boxed data includes size and type information.
 - types of sequences
   - untyped arrays: one type field overhead per element
   - byte-arrays: for strings